-From the Shropshire Union Canal through the rolling Cheshire Plains to the Trent & Mersey Canal, the Staffordshire & Worcester Canal and back via the Shropshire Union the Four Counties Ring is one of the more rural Cruising Rings and is best savoured slowly and although the route is mainly rural it is interspersed with picturesque towns like Nantich, Market Drayton & Penkridge with their half timbered buildings.
+From the Shropshire Union Canal through the rolling Cheshire Plains to the Trent & Mersey Canal, the Staffordshire & Worcester Canal and back via the Shropshire Union the Four Counties Ring is one of the more rural Cruising Rings and is best savoured slowly and although the route is mainly rural it is interspersed with picturesque towns like Nantwich, Market Drayton & Penkridge with their half-timbered buildings.

 Highlights include the Industrial Canal Heritage of the Stoke-on-Trent potteries region, the wealthy pasturelands of Cheshire, to the stunning remote sandstone cuttings of Shropshire.

 From Anderton marina you head south along the Trent & Mersey canal.

 Away on your left you will see Marbury Country park which has woodlands carpeted with bluebells in the springtime, or relax under the shade of the lime avenues.
 Wander along the mere with splendid views over the water to the church at Great Budworth, or explore the arboretum and community orchard.
 Children will enjoy the play area, close to the picnic area.

 There are attractive short stay moorings here if you have had a long trip and want to moor up somewhere local for the night.
 Or head for Marston bridge 193 which is 45 minutes from Anderton where there is a pub and late opening stores.

 Alternatively cruise for a couple of hours to Northwich, the Old broken Cross Pub is by bridge 184 canalside and has moorings.
 There is a chemist, grocer & other shops ½ mile past the pub towards Northwich.